mahautlatinis/ft_irc/README.md

 NICK nickname
 USER username 0 * :realname
 ```

-# Use the port number of the server if there is no proxy

-# Avoid crashing when a signal is killing a client connection.
+⚠️ Avoid crashing when a signal is killing a client connection.

 ```